tom-seddon/b2/doc/Overview.md

 over the entire state of the emulated BBC.
 That means the following restrictions apply:

-- all disk images loaded must be in-memory disk images
+- all floppy disk images loaded must be in-memory disk images

+- hard disk emulation disabled (since hard disk images are are never in-memory images)

 - the current hardware config must have BeebLink disabled

+Hover over the `Save state` option when disabled to get a tooltip indicating why it's been disabled.

 ## Timeline